 Plaques, memorials and interpretive signs enrich our public spaces.
 They are a way to record, reflect on and celebrate history, heritage and community achievements.

 Council’s Plaques, Memorials and Interpretive Signage Policy outlines how requests for plaques, memorials and interpretive signs on Council owned or managed land are considered.
 The policy also informs how we manage and maintain these assets.

-To make an application for a new plaque, memorial or sign, please click below button to submit your application online.
+To make an application for a new plaque, memorial or sign, please submit your application online below.

 For funding options visit our Community Grants and Funding page.
 If you need assistance with your application, please contact our Public Art Projects Lead via 8571 5187 or firstname.lastname@example.org